 Not exactly.
 Instant coffee is classed as 'freeze dried' coffee.
 This means, it's soluble in hot water so the grounds pretty much disappear under the boiling temperature.

 Coffee grounds are particles which are ground coffee the beans fresh.
-This means there is residue left over in the cup after making coffee.
-The result, a much cleaner, flavoursome cup compared to Instant Coffee.
+This means there is residual material left in the cup after making coffee.
+The result is a much cleaner, more flavoursome cup than Instant Coffee.

 Can you drink ground coffee without a coffee machine?
 Yes you can.
 In fact, for best results with a coffee machine, you should always use whole bean coffee as you'll produce a better crema.
 It's also better for flavour too.

-Our recommendation is that using ground generally works best for anything filter coffee related.
+Our recommendation is that using ground coffee generally works best for anything coffee-related.
 For example, Cafetière, Aeropress, V60, Chemex and the Moka Pot is okay too.